-At JL Basement Waterproofing Co. - Bessemer, we have warranted solutions for repairing street creep damage to your foundation.
+At Northland Basement Systems, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our MI and WI service area.

-We serve the Houghton, Ashland, Ironwood, area, nearby areas such as Calumet, Eagle River, Hancock, Iron River, Phillips, Minocqua, Park Falls, and the surrounding regions.
+We serve the Iron Mountain, Ashland, area, nearby areas such as Escanaba, Iron Mountain, Ironwood, Eagle River, Hancock, Iron River, Phillips, and the surrounding regions.
 To schedule an appointment, contact us by phone or e-mail today!